linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 4. Conditional Blocks 2.0+ - logged out/in user content block.
 5. Frontend showing the logged out user block.
 6. Editor options for conditionally showing block on screen sizes.
-7. Frontend showing different blocks for different screensizes using responsive blocks.
+7. Frontend showing different blocks for different screen sizes using responsive blocks.

 == Changelog ==

+= 3.2.1 =

+* WordPress 6.8 Ready

+= 3.1.6 =

+* WordPress 6.7 Ready

 = 3.1.3 =

 * Change: Inside Query loops, post & meta related conditions will now target each post within the loop.
 * Change: The text on block actions to be more clear.
-* Fixed: PHP notice when Responsive Screensizes condition has no screensizes selected.
+* Fixed: PHP notice when Responsive Screen sizes condition has no screensizes selected.
 * WordPress 6.6 Ready

 = 3.1.1 =